Biased elementary doctrines and quotient completions: Biased elementary doctrines

-\example{(Weak subobjects)} \normalfont For a weakly left exact category $\CC$, the functor of weak subobjects $\Psi_{\CC}$ of Examples \ref{examples: elementary doctrines} is a biased elementary doctrine.
-Indeed, if $X$ is an object of $\CC$ and $\weakbinprodg{p}{X}{W}{X}$ is a weak product, the element $\bfeq{X}{p}$ is given by the equivalence class, in the poset reflection of $\CC/W$, of the right dashed arrow of a weak limit of the following solid diagram:

-Equivalently, the element $\bfeq{X}{p}$ is the equivalence class of a weak equalizer of the projections $\pp_1,\pp_2:W\to X$.
-The verification of conditions in Definition \ref{dfn:weakelementarydoctrine} follow easily from weak pullback diagrams computations.
+\example{(Weak subobjects)} \normalfont For a category with weak finite limits $\CC$, the functor of weak subobjects $\Psi_{\CC}$ of Example \ref{examples: elementary doctrines} is a biased elementary doctrine.
+Indeed, if $X$ is an object of $\CC$ and $\weakbinprodg{p}{X}{W}{X}$ is a weak product, the element $\bfeq{X}{p}$ is given by the equivalence class, in the poset reflection of $\CC/W$, of a weak equalizer of the projections $\pp_1,\pp_2:W\to X$.
+The verification of conditions in Definition \ref{dfn:weakelementarydoctrine} follow from trivial weak pullback diagrams computations.
 This doctrine has full weak comprehensions.

 \endexample